dmfutcher/rustfm-scrobble/README.md

 ## Status

 Version 1.0 has been released.
-The API is stable & backwards compatability will be guaranteed for all 1.0 releases.
+The API is stable & backwards compatibility will be guaranteed for all 1.0 releases.

 ## License